 The two-year curriculum uses the cohort model and includes courses in healthcare statistics, economics of healthcare, public health concepts, and health law.
 Degree candidates take two courses at a time.
 Students attend live video conferences to discuss topics with their cohorts and professors.
 These meetings take place in the evenings for about two hours, typically on Tuesday and Wednesdays.

 Candidates must hold a bachelor’s degree from an accredited school with a GPA of at least 3.0.
 Applicants also need at least three years of experience in the healthcare or human services industries and must submit GRE or GMAT scores.

-University of North Carolina at Chapel Hill is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+University of North Carolina at Chapel Hill is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The master’s in executive healthcare administration online is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME) and the Council on Education for Public Health (CEPH).

 13. Bellevue University

 BU opened in 1966 as a private nonprofit school in Bellevue, Nebraska.
 The university designs programs with hands-on learning that give graduates skills that employers want.
 The school routinely ranks as one of the most military-friendly universities in the country and boasts an alumni network of about 50,000 graduates around the world.

 The school’s online master’s healthcare administration degree uses the cohort scheduling method.
 Degree candidates get to know their classmates and build lasting professional relationships.
 The school develops their curriculum in keeping with standards set by the Healthcare Leadership Alliance.
 The schools also maintains membership in the Higher Education Network of the American College of Healthcare Executives.